R3353/NLP/README.md

 **For portfolio/professional demonstration only.**
 ## Annotations Project
 - Task: Decide on a new document classification NLP task, annotate data to support it (including creating annotation guidelines), measure your inter-annotator agreement rate, and build a classifier to predict those labels using the methods we discuss in class.
-- Project objective: Classify whether a dad joke is *funny, witty, or lame*.
+- Project objective: Classify whether a dad joke is *funny, witty*, or *lame*.

 ## Survey
 - Survey on Multimodal Natural Language processing.